How to Fix a Dodge Grand Caravan Electric Sliding Door Problem

 If you are not able to fix the door this way, there are a couple of other things to do.

 - Check the fuse under the hood.
 A shorted wire could blow the fuse.

-- Possibly bad motor.
+- There's possibly a bad motor.
 You can swap motors from the other door, if it works, and see if the motor is the problem, I will not cover that procedure here.

-- Check voltages on wires while pushing the button to check out the harness electrically
+- Check the voltages on the wires while pushing the button to check out the harness electrically.

 - Order and replace the whole harness assembly.
 The wire harness assembly should cost around $160.